 Tips for Installing Attic Insulation

 Keep in mind that insulation cannot be installed just anywhere in your home.
 For instance, if blanket insulation is placed over air intake vents, the harmful particles can circulate through your home.
 Additionally, placing insulation near exposed electrical connections or over the top of heat vents could cause a fire.

 Based on the type and style of the home, also consider how and where to place the insulation.
 Older homes and homes with wooden shingles may be built with a design that allows the natural evaporation of excess moisture.
 Insulation installed in these areas acts as a sponge, soaking up the moisture instead of allowing it to dissipate.
 As moisture builds up, mold can grow and eventually rot out the wood.

-With blanket insulation, cut spaces in the insulation to allow it to fit around obstructions like drainage pipes, large water pipes, and HVAC ducts.
+With blanket insulation, cut spaces in the insulation to allow it to fit around obstructions like drainage pipes, large water pipes, attic fans, and HVAC ducts.
 When blanket insulation becomes compressed, it’s less effective at insulating your home, such as when you forcibly install a piece of insulation around a pipe instead of cutting a gap to allow it to fit comfortably.

 - Don’t install insulation over air vents, near electrical circuits, or in any other areas where it poses a risk.

 - Carefully inspect older homes before installing insulation to ensure it won’t cause moisture accumulation that can lead to mold and rot.